airboxlab/airboxlab.github.io/_drafts/2022-09-15-pinns-heat-equation.md

 in the field.
 Mathematical models of physical phenomena exist, but they require intractable computation times and level of details about the environment.

-Physics-informed neural networks (PINNs) were recently introduced as an elegant and efficient way to to mary the best of both worlds:
+Physics-informed neural networks (PINNs) were recently introduced as an elegant and efficient way to mary the best of both worlds:

 - learn from the theoretical model represented by a partial differential equation (PDE), to ensure robust predictions and limit amount of field data to collect
 - learn from field data to adapt the trained neural network to the target environment